 Moderator: Mr. Dan Hill & Mr. Edward Roberge

-The Science club at U of D Jesuit is active and successful.
+The Science Club at U of D Jesuit is active and successful.
 Students in the science club enter science competitions, including The Toshiba Exploravision Competition, Science Olympiad, and US Physics Team.
-The Science Club meets every Tuesday at 3:00 PM in the Physics Room.
-Access Science Club page
+The Science Club meets every Tuesday at 3:00 PM in the Chemistry Room.

 Moderator: Mr. Joseph Gall

 The Student Senate is the voice of the students at U of D Jesuit.
 The Senate is in charge of raising funds for a variety of student activities and for directing a number of events.
 The Senate sponsors dances on a regular basis, represents student issues to the administration, and directs a variety of activities designed to promote school spirit.
 Its biggest endeavor is Pledge Detroit, a fundraiser that aims to demonstrate the school's commitment to the city of Detroit.
 The composition of the Senate includes: five officers, elected by the entire student body; Big Brothers, appointed helpers for freshmen and academy homerooms; Co-Chairs, charged with coordinating major events; and Homeroom Representatives, elected by their homeroom to serve renewable one-semester terms.